dij0s/PETAL/thesis/bachelor_thesis.typ

 4. The confidence interval is computed using a T-distribution and confidence level (#ref(<confidence_interval>)).
 #set math.equation(numbering: "1.")

-This random geographical sampling process is depicted in the #ref(<sampling_design>) below:
+This random geographical sampling process is depicted in the #ref(<sampling_design>):
 #figure(
   image("figs/tiling_design.svg", width: 100%),
   caption: "Random geographical sampling, municipality of Grône", )<sampling_design>

 Choosing the sampling size and confidence level is important for a proper statistical estimation.
-In this work, both parameters are set empirically and kept relatively large to benefit from lower computational costs, but without optimizing for the best possible accuracy.
+In this project, both parameters are set empirically and kept relatively large to benefit from lower computational costs, but without optimizing for the best possible accuracy.

 As such, only the suitability of roofs and facades for use of solar energy is estimated using this technique as they are both datasets which showcase potential of exploitation rather than precise measurements on top of being well distributed in the geographic space.
 The confidence level in this case is set to 80%.